dnsimple/dnsimple-support/content/articles/url-record.markdown

 ## Wildcard subdomain to URL redirects

-Is not possible to redirect wildcard subdomains to URLs
+Is not possible to redirect wildcard subdomains to URLs.

 Example: *.foo.com to bar.com/$1